 Raising money for charity is a central part of Christmas at Oberlin.
 On Sunday, December 10, Oberlin College hosts its annual Messiah Sing-Along, an event that will benefit Family Promise of Lorain County.
 A few days later, on Tuesday, December 12, Oberlin College will present its Empty Mugs Holiday Brass Organ Spectacular, a festive, free concert featuring Oberlin Conservatory musicians with holiday favorites.
 All proceeds benefit the Oberlin Community Services, which is a responsive community organization meeting low-income needs in the county.
 Oberlin College is a private, liberal arts college in Oberlin, Ohio.

 The Catholic University of America will hold its Annual Christmas Concert for Charity on Friday, December 1st at 7:30 pm.
 This year’s concert will benefit the Catholic Charities USA Hurricane Relief.
 The concert will include performances by the Choir of the Basilica of the National Shrine, the Catholic University Chamber Choir, the University Singers, and the CUA Symphony Orchestra.

 21. Mississippi College

-Mississippi College Singers enter and exit Provine Chapel by candlelight as the student group performs “Of the Father’s Love Begotten.”
-The December 3 through December 5 concerts will be extra special this year as MC leaders mark the festival’s 30th anniversary.
-Following the Friday night performance, the MC Music Department will host a reception at the Aven Hall lobby for Festival of Lights alumni.
+Mississippi College Singers enter and exit Provine Chapel by candlelight as the student group performs “Of the Father’s Love Begotten” on Thursday, November 30th.
 The festival attracts more than 1,200 guests annually; the concert features music and scriptural readings following English traditions of Lessons and Carols at King’s College in Cambridge, England.

 20. Michigan State University